llnl/Skywing/README.md

    * `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:capnp_build_dir/lib`
  * Run as normal for running on login node.
 Note: can't run long jobs on login nodes!

+Note that Skynet configurations that involve many connections between agents can run into a file descriptor limit.
+The soft limit can be increased by executing `ulimit -n <N>` where `<N>` must not exceed the hard limit (which can be determined by executing `ulimit -Hn`)

 ---